standash/foss-vuln-tracker/README.md

 1. "repoman" - a simple program slicer for Java source code.

-2. "molerat" - a library that is using "repoman" and other methods to identify identify and track the potentially vulnerable coding.
+2. "molerat" - a library that is using "repoman" and other methods to identify and track the potentially vulnerable coding.

 --------------------